Inshur/contextcheck/docs/docs/user_guide/llm_based_metrics.md

 * **Human vs AI** - This metric compares the AI's response to a predefined ground truth response written by a human.
 Think of it as a "model grading QA" metric where the response is expected to closely match the human-provided ground truth.

+## Understanding the limits of LLM-based evaluation

+When working with LLM-based evaluation systems, it's important to understand that while these metrics provide valuable insights, they should not be relied upon blindly.
+Much like how human evaluators can make mistakes or overlook details, these AI-powered metrics have limitations and may not always perfectly assess the quality or accuracy of an LLM's output.

+Think of these metrics like a human grader with a vast amount of knowledge but also subject to human-like limitations.
+A human judge might overlook a critical detail or make an error in judgment, especially in complex or ambiguous cases.
+Similarly, an LLM-based evaluation system, while powerful and efficient, isn't infallible.
+It can make errors, especially in edge cases or when dealing with nuanced or complex queries.

+## Working with LLM evaluation metrics

+When evaluating LLM or RAG systems using these metrics, it's essential to understand their strengths and limitations, and apply them thoughtfully to ensure accurate and reliable results.
+We invite you to follow practices listed below:

+### Human vs AI

+Use this metric when you expect the AI's response to closely mirror a human-written answer in both length and semantic content.
+It's particularly useful when the desired answer is straightforward and the response should resemble a human's in style and substance.
+From our experiments, we’ve observed that even smaller models, like GPT-4o-mini, perform adequately with this metric, making it a reliable choice for many scenarios.

+### Model Grading QA

+If defining an exact answer is challenging or if the expected answer may vary in form, the "Model Grading QA" metric is a better option.
+This metric allows you to specify detailed expectations about what the answer should or should not include.
+To use it effectively, think about the type of information you expect in the response and write separate assertions for each key aspect.
+This approach provides flexibility in evaluation, ensuring that even if the answer isn't a perfect match in wording, it can still meet the intended criteria.

+### Hallucination Metric

+This metric detects when the AI includes information not present in the references.
+However, like humans, the AI might misjudge context, flagging valid inferences as hallucinations or missing subtle errors.
+Interpret results with care, understanding its potential limitations.

+### QA Reference

+The QA Reference metric checks if the AI’s response correctly answers the query based on the references.
+However, the AI, like a human, might miss nuances or misinterpret complex information, leading to inaccuracies.
+Be aware of this when evaluating the results.

+## Interpreting metric outputs

+After executing LLM-based tests scenarios, you will receive a label indicating the LLM’s evaluation of the output, along with supporting facts (where applicable) that explain the reasoning behind the decision.
+Here's how to interpret the results:

+* **Hallucination, QA Reference, Summary, and Human vs AI Metrics**: The output will include a label such as "factual"/"hallucinated," "correct"/"incorrect," or "good"/"bad."
+This label shows whether the output passes or fails the test.
+For example, in the Hallucination metric, if the label is "factual," the test passes; if it’s "hallucinated," the test fails.
+The accompanying facts provide insights into the LLM's reasoning, explaining how it arrived at its conclusion.
+This helps users understand the AI’s decision-making process and assess the accuracy of the output.

+* **Model Grading QA Metric**: This metric simply produces a label of either "correct" or "incorrect," without additional explanation.
+The label directly reflects whether the output met the specific criteria outlined in the rubric.

 ## Implementing metrics in the test scenarios

 The implementation is similar to the deterministic metrics.